pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert aggregate.id == aggregate_id

-A new aggregate instance also has a version number.
+A new aggregate instance has a version number.
 The version number is presented by its :py:obj:`~eventsourcing.domain.Aggregate.version` property, and is a Python :class:`int`.
 The initial version of a newly created aggregate is always 1.